muhadel/muhadel/README.md

 ---

 ### 🚀 About Me
 I'm a **Software Development Engineer (SDE)** with **6 years of experience** in full-stack development, specializing in building scalable and efficient applications.
-I have a strong background in **backend development**, cloud infrastructure, and system design.
+I have a strong background in **backend development** and **frontend development**, cloud infrastructure, and system design.
 Passionate about problem-solving, optimizing performance, and architecting robust solutions.

 ---